 Elite financial strength, competitive pricing and extensive coverage options are all good reasons why State Farm has the largest share of the Arizona auto insurance market (17.4 percent), but the company’s record of claims satisfaction is what separated it as our top pick.
-Not only did it rate higher in J.D.
-Power’s claims scoring than any other insurer in the top five, but Consumer Reports’ readers gave it and GEICO the highest overall marks, including for “Simplicity of Process” and “Timely Payment.”
-Arizona insurance holders filed very few complaints against State Farm in 2016 too (their rate was about half that of GEICO’s), sealing its reputation for outstanding claims-handling.
+Not only did it rate high in J.D.
+Power’s claims scoring than any other insurer, but Consumer Reports’ readers gave it high overall marks, including for “Simplicity of Process” and “Timely Payment.”
+Arizona insurance holders filed very few complaints against State Farm in 2016 too, sealing its reputation for outstanding claims-handling.

-When it comes to premium costs, data from the Arizona Dept. of Insurance shows that State Farm was also among the cheapest providers in the state in 2017 across a range of coverage levels and drivers (only GEICO was cheaper).
+When it comes to premium costs, data from the Arizona Dept. of Insurance shows that State Farm was also among the cheapest providers in the state in 2017 across a range of coverage levels and drivers.
 Coverage options are thorough with one minor exception: no “gap” coverage for new cars.
 (This coverage helps pay off your auto loan in the event that your car is totaled and the depreciated value is less than what you owe.)
-And while State Farm’s online quote process is straightforward enough, we would’ve liked a Live Chat feature, something only GEICO and Progressive have.
+And while State Farm’s online quote process is straightforward enough, we would’ve liked a Live Chat feature.

-At 8.7 percent, Allstate’s market share is the smallest among Arizona’s top five providers, but its claims reputation is second only to State Farm’s.
+At 8.7 percent, Allstate’s market share is the smallest among Arizona’s top providers, but its claims reputation is second only to State Farm’s.
 Both J.D.
 Power and Consumer Reports readers reported hassle-free filings and quick payments from Allstate, and their 2016 complaint ratio was in line with other top providers in the state.
-The company’s website is easy to navigate and does a good job explaining various coverages, including their “gap” protection for new cars (something State Farm, GEICO, and Farmers don’t offer).
+The company’s website is easy to navigate and does a good job explaining various coverages, including their “gap” protection for new cars.

-Progressive has a slew of available discounts — more than any provider we reviewed, except GEICO.
+Progressive has a slew of available discounts.
 There’s even one for adding a newly licensed teen driver to your existing auto policy (surprising given that teenage drivers are among the riskiest to insure).
-But a policy loaded with discounts isn’t necessarily cheaper than a non-discounted policy, and last year’s data on premiums show that Progressive is, on average, significantly more expensive than GEICO, State Farm, and Allstate in Arizona.
+But a policy loaded with discounts isn’t necessarily cheaper than a non-discounted policy, and last year’s data on premiums show that Progressive is, on average, significantly more expensive than State Farm and Allstate in Arizona.

-Farmers has the fourth-largest market share in Arizona (8.8 percent), and a Consumer Reports overall score of 89 (above average and tied with GEICO and State Farm).
-It also had the lowest complaint ratio of Arizona’s top five insurers in 2016, which speaks well for its customer service.
+Farmers has the fourth-largest market share in Arizona (8.8 percent), and a Consumer Reports overall score of 89.
+It also had the lowest complaint ratio of Arizona’s top insurers in 2016, which speaks well for its customer service.
 Still, there’s a bit of rust on the hubcaps.
 J.D.
 Power respondents rated Farmers below average for claims satisfaction, and the company’s financial strength is a couple notches lower than the others on this list.
 That doesn’t mean they’re about to go bankrupt anytime soon; it’s just the difference between “quite stable” and “completely rock-solid.”

 The bigger drawback for Farmers, at least in Arizona, is its high premium prices.
 It was the most expensive provider on our list in 6 out of 8 driver profiles spanning a range of ages and coverage levels (a notable exception was the profile of an 81-year-old woman, suggesting that Farmers may be cheaper for older drivers).
-It’s still worth getting a quote from Farmers since every person’s insurance profile is different, and they also offer the second-most discounts behind GEICO.
+It’s still worth getting a quote from Farmers since every person’s insurance profile is different.

 Auto theft in Arizona has declined, but is still a problem.